ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 Documentation
 -------------
-The source and content for documentation varies from project to project.
+The source and content for documentation varies from repository to repository.
 For a PyAnsys library, documentation is generated from three sources:

 - Docstrings from the library's classes, functions, and modules using